 Graduate Assistant Positions

-The Athletics Department at Azusa Pacific University offers three graduate assistant positions within the sports medicine staff each year.
-All three graduate assistants are assigned positions as part of the intercollegiate sports medicine program and rotate as necessary.
+The Athletics Department at Azusa Pacific University offers four graduate assistant positions within the sports medicine staff each year.
+All graduate assistants are assigned positions as part of the intercollegiate sports medicine program and rotate as necessary.
 Graduate assistants should be enrolled in an APU graduate program that fits within the time requirement of the graduate assistant position and must meet application requirements.
 To view a list of graduate programs available, use the program finder.

 The graduate assistants will be assigned to the following sports:

-You will receive an $8,500 stipend over a ten-month period each year with a contract beginning August 1 and ending May 31.
+You will receive an $8,500 stipend over a 10-month period each year with a contract beginning August 1 and ending May 31.
 Payment will be issued twice a month and applicable taxes will be withheld.
 A full-tuition waiver also applies.

 To obtain the tuition discount for summer school, special arrangements must be made.
 For teaching, adjunct pay is possible.
 For more information, see the teaching section below.